TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 ===============

-A code block consists of a `code-block` directive and the actual code indented by three spaces, the standard indentation for ReStructured Text.
-The TYPO3 source uses four spaces instead for consistency with other code bases.
+A code block consists of a `code-block` directive and the actual code indented by four spaces for consistency with other code bases.

 A code block can have one or more options.
 To make orientation in code examples easier try to always add a `:caption:` with the path and name of the file where the example should go: